jnanjekye/CFPs/pycon.md

 ## Outline

 + Overview of kubernetes
-  + What is kubernetes
-  + Why kubernetes
-  + Requirements for deploying to kubernetes
 + Overview on containerization
   + What are conatiners and why do we need them.
   + Difference between containers and virtualization